We are open for business as usual and here to support you. We're taking virtual consultations now - Our response to COVID-19

 7. This tribunal will issue orders to parties after hearing the matter.

-There are some instances where disputes cannot be resolved by mediation and tribunals.
+In some instances, disputes cannot be resolved by mediation and tribunals.
 For accurate advice on your specific situation, get in touch with AANDI Lawyers.
 Our team of expert property lawyers will help you understand which course you should take to reach a successful outcome.

 What are some common commercial property lease disputes?

-Commercial leases are there to help both parties navigate their legal responsibilities when owning and leasing commercial property.
-With professional relationships on the line, stakeholders want to reach outcomes that are mutually beneficial.
+Commercial leases help both parties navigate their legal responsibilities when owning and leasing commercial property.
+With professional relationships on the line, stakeholders want to reach mutually beneficial outcomes.

 Here are some of the main disputes that arise in commercial leasing relationships: